startuplcoud/infra-multi-account-region-startup-kit/README.md

 7. Make sure the AWS github action IAM role and local AWS user role have the permission to encrypt or decrypt with the ksm key.

 ##### apply terragrunt module to generate the key
+Firstly, need to create KMS key to generate the SOPS secret credentials, for multiple accounts, need to add the inputs values with the account id IAM role arn or IAM user arn, we need to use a single KMS key to manage all the resources.
-copy the outputs values `kms_arn` to create the `.sops.yaml`
+Apply the kms_sops module to get the `kms_arn` output value, then create the `.sops.yaml` rules templates.

     make apply-module directory=kms-global/us-east-1 module=kms_sops

-and copy the gpg fingerprint values with this command `gpg --fingerprint 365504029@qq.com`
+also copy the gpg fingerprint values with this command `gpg --fingerprint 365504029@qq.com`

     pub   ed25519 2022-07-18 [SC] [expires：2024-07-17]
           01D0 D800 C76A C893 E749  90B4 4BB1 CE51 3349 E336